isomerpages/pa-chingay/_about-us/The Chingay Timeline.md

 <img src="/images/About%20Us/Timeline/1990.png" alt="night parade" style="width:160px; float:left;"/>

-Chingay moved to a permanent home at Orchard Road where tourists and visitors can join in the joy of the parade.
+For the first time, Chingay was held at night where fireworks and laser displays enhanced the magical feel of the event.

 <hr/>